emmanueluche/dune_imperium_uprising_4/Manual.md

 Ned decides to use his turn to build up troops to fight on a later round.
 He plays Dagger to send an Agent to Gather Support.
 He decides to pay the space's optional cost of 2 Solari, so he gains one water and two troops.
 It isn't a Combat space, however, so he can't deploy any troops to the Conflict, and places them in his garrison instead.

-Spies are a new element of the game, detailed above.
+< Spies are a new element of the game, detailed above.

-## Player Turn – Reveal Turn
+## PLAYER TURN – REVEAL TURN

 When a player has no more Agents for Agent turns (or chooses not to use any Agents they have remaining), that player takes a Reveal turn.
-This consists of the following steps in order: Reveal Cards, Resolve Reveal Eff ects, and Clean Up.
+This consists of the following steps in order: Reveal Cards, Resolve Reveal Effects, and Clean Up.

-## Reveal Cards
+### REVEAL CARDS

 Reveal all cards remaining in your hand, placing them face up in play in front of you.
 Keep them separate from other cards you played previously on Agent turns.

-## Resolve Reveal Effects
+### RESOLVE REVEAL EFFECTS

-You now gain the eff ects in the Reveal boxes of all the cards you just revealed (but not those of any cards you played during Agent turns earlier in the round).
+You now gain the effects in the Reveal boxes of all the cards you just revealed (but not those of any cards you played during Agent turns earlier in the round).

-You may resolve Reveal eff ects in any order you like.
-In addition, you may use Persuasion that you've gained to acquire new cards for your deck before, between, or after your Reveal eff ects.
+You may resolve Reveal effects in any order you like.
+In addition, you may use Persuasion that you've gained to acquire new cards for your deck before, between, or after your Reveal effects.

-## Setting Your Strength
+#### SETTING YOUR STRENGTH

 After you Reveal Cards, but before you Clean Up, you also total your strength for the Combat this round.

-Each unit you have in the Conﬂ ict adds to your strength.
+Each unit you have in the Conﬂict adds to your strength.
 (Units in your garrison or supply contribute nothing.)
 Each troop is worth 2 strength.
 Each sandworm is worth 3 strength.

 Each sword you revealed during your Reveal turn is worth 1 strength.

-You must have at least one unit in the Conﬂ ict to have any strength.
+You must have at least one unit in the Conﬂict to have any strength.
 If your last unit is ever removed, your strength becomes 0.

 When you've totaled your strength, announce it to your opponents and move your Combat marker to the corresponding space on the Combat track.
-If your strength is over 20, ﬂ ip the marker to the +20 side and start again from the beginning of the track.
+If your strength is over 20, ﬂip the marker to the +20 side and start again from the beginning of the track.

+### CLEAN UP

-CLEAN UP Remove all the cards from in front of you (from your Agent and Reveal turns) and put them in your discard pile.
+Remove all the cards from in front of you (from your Agent and Reveal turns) and put them in your discard pile.

+#### Acquiring Cards
-Acquiring Cards 1 The Persuasion you gain during a round is used during your Reveal turn to

-acquire new cards for your deck.
-You may acquire any of the ﬁ ve cards in the Imperium Row, or Prepare the Way or The Spice Must Flow from the Reserve.
+1 The Persuasion you gain during a round is used during your Reveal turn to acquire new cards for your deck.
+You may acquire any of the ﬁve cards in the Imperium Row, or Prepare the Way or The Spice Must Flow from the Reserve.

 The cost to acquire a card is shown at the top right of that card.
 You may acquire as many cards as you like, as long as you have enough Persuasion to spend.
-You may pool Persuasion from multiple sources (cards and board spaces) to acquire one card, and may split Persuasion from a single source to pay for diff erent cards.
+You may pool Persuasion from multiple sources (cards and board spaces) to acquire one card, and may split Persuasion from a single source to pay for different cards.
 Persuasion is not represented by any tokens because you can never save it; any Persuasion you don't use during your Reveal turn is lost.

 When you acquire a card, place it in your discard pile (face up to the right of your Leader).
-You don't get to use the new card right away; you will shuffl e it along with the rest of your discard pile when you run out of cards to draw.
+You don't get to use the new card right away; you will shuffle it along with the rest of your discard pile when you run out of cards to draw.

-The Imperium Row must always have ﬁ ve cards; whenever it does not, replace missing cards from the top of the Imperium Deck.
+The Imperium Row must always have ﬁve cards; whenever it does not, replace missing cards from the top of the Imperium Deck.
 This means that after you acquire one card, you may then acquire the card that replaces it (if you have enough Persuasion).

 John takes a Reveal turn, revealing the three cards remaining in his hand: Prepare the Way, Rebel Supplier, and Strike Fleet.